wendwarge/Fab-Academy-2018/evaluation.md

 This analogue version also helps to communicate any issues in documentation, like forgetting to document a process - if one person forgets and it's noted on the poster, then the others will see it and realise that they need to document it.
 Alternatively, if someone gets a very postive feedback, the other students will find out the reason and attempt to replicate that in their own way.

 If I haven't been able to build that culture, and there is an atmosphere of mistrust and competitiveness, they will view it as a 'shaming document'.
 They will get resentful about other people's successes, begin to think that it's not possible to 'beat' that person, that it's unfair, and that it's not possible to please the instructor.
 I don't know how to fix that.
-I thought that this sort of behaviour ended in high school but I have recently discovered that it continues in later life.

 In this situation, I would remove the poster (because we're not using it and it's a waste of wall space) or not put it up at all.
 Also, in this situation, you need to remember that if it's not written down, it doesn't exist.
 It's been a little disturbing to discover that it's true.
 If you don't write the feedback in nueval, then it's another thing that your students will act as though they've never heard.
 While it's useful to sit and discuss progress with individual students, don't forget to write it down where they can also see it.

 ## Global Evaluation